af-afk/ocaml-riscv32im-stylus/README.md

 This code simulates RISCV32IM code, with some supported ecalls for EVM and Stylus-specific operations.
 It's intended to be used with Arbitrum Stylus, with a forked SDK.

+This is still very much in a TODO state!

 ## Installation

 To build the simulator, the following is needed: